El Banco del Estado de Chihuahua

 Agents in the United States

-Certainly two agents, Juan and Ignacio Perchez EnríquezIgnacio Perchez Enríquez was Silvestre Terrazas' brother-in-law (cuñado), had reached the stage of preparing proofs for a Banco del Estado de Chihuahua series before their project was aborted.
+Certainly two agents, Juan and Ignacio Perchez EnríquezIgnacio Perchez Enríquez was Silvestre Terrazas' brother-in-law (cuñado).
+On 4 August 1913 Silvestre Terrazas had written to Félix Martinéz in El Paso recommending Juan Perches Enríquez, who was without a job and looking for work (ST papers, Part I, box 83), had reached the stage of preparing proofs for a Banco del Estado de Chihuahua series before their project was aborted.
 On 30 December 1913 Juan was commissioned by Villa to go to the United States to oversee the manufacture of plates for the bank.
 He was authorised to acquire the necessary materials, at the cheapest possible cost, given the quality demandedST papers.
 By 20 February 1914 his brother Ignacio, in El Paso, was asking for details of paper and linotypes, and four days later he reported that he had acquired 25,000 pounds of paper and a second hand machine.

 On 26 March José F. Farias sent Lazaro de la Garza a folder containing twelve samples for the $5, $10, $20, $50, $100 and $500 notes of the Banco del Estado de Chihuahua signed by Juan Perchez EnríquezLG papers, 4-E.